Southclaws/ScavengeSurvive/README.md

 with more hostile intentions.

 Items spawn around the map in various places categorised by type, rarity and location.
-Vehicles are rare and spawn with damaged engines, tires or locked, they will usually spawn with loot inside the trunk.
+Vehicles are rare and spawn with damaged engines or tires and will usually spawn with loot inside the trunk.

 No gameplay mechanics require the use of commands.
 All gameplay has been built with an intuitive _interaction model_ in mind with only 5 major keys required